 Typically, an OB/GYN will refer the mother to a maternal-fetal medicine specialist, if necessary.
 Maternal-fetal medicine physicians partner with multiple caregivers to consult, co-manage or care directly for complicated situations, both before, during and after pregnancy.

 As high-risk pregnancy experts, maternal-fetal medicine physicians complete specialized training to care for both mom and baby during a complicated pregnancy.
-They are board certified by the American Board of Obstetrics and Gynecology, and have completed four years of medical school and a residency program prior to their specialized fellowship.
+They are board certified by the American Board of Obstetrics and Gynecology, and they have completed four years of medical school and four years of Obstetrics and Gynecology residency prior to the three year Maternal-Fetal Medicine fellowship.

 The perinatal registered nurses all possess previous experience either in labor & delivery and/or caring for normal & high-risk antepartum patients.
 They focus on continuous antepartum screening and assessment and are trained and provide advanced patient education particularly in gestational diabetes management, and other special education related to patient diagnosis.